zlintz/rabbot/docs/connections.md

 ### `rabbit.retry()`

-After an `unhandled` event is raised by foo-foo-mq, not further attempts to connect will be made unless `retry` is called.
+After an `unhandled` event is raised by foo-foo-mq, no further attempts to connect will be made unless `retry` is called.

-It's worth noting that you should be pairing this with monitoring and alerting on your Broker so that you aren't relying on indefinite retry.
-Your goal should not be services that never restart.
+It's worth noting that you should be pairing this with monitoring and alerting on your broker so that you aren't relying on indefinite retry.
+Your goal should not be for services to never restart.
 Your goal should be building systems resilient to failures (by allowing them to crash and restart gracefully).

 ```js
 // How to create a zombie